Ava1onDragoN/Linux-Setup-Script/README.md

-# A quick Script for setting up Linux #
+# A Quick Script For Setting up Linux